 An agroforestry plantation is defined as a system that combines timber tree species with agricultural crops.
 In the case of MLR Forestal, teak (Tectona grandis) is planted in association with cocoa (Theobroma cacao), in which the teak being a tree of greater height, provides shade and lowers the ambient temperature, according to the climatic requirements of cocoa as it has understory characteristics.
 The combination of species also fosters biodiversity in a plantation and provides many environmental services to the ecosystems.

 In accordance with Art.
-25 of Law 462 "Law of Conservation, Promotion and Sustainable Development of the Forestry Sector": Plantations can be established in areas of preferably forestry aptitude or with other aptitudes, as long as there are no laws that prohibit it, and as long as it doesn´t replace natural forests with plantations.
-In the case of the Regulation of the same Law 462, in its article 59 it indicates that plantations can be established on fallow lands, which is consistent with degraded areas, which have generally been deforested for decades due to other economic activities.
+25 of Law 462 "Law of Conservation, Promotion and Sustainable Development of the Forestry Sector": Plantations can be established in areas preferably suitable for forestry or with other aptitudes, as long as there are no laws prohibiting it, as well as the emphasis of not replacing natural forests with plantations.
+In the case of the Regulation of the same Law 462, in its article 59 indicates that it is allowed to establish plantations on fallow lands, which is consistent with degraded areas, which have generally been deforested for decades because of other economic activities.

 The entire process of harvesting and transportation is done in strict compliance with national laws and under the observance of the governing bodies and social control.

 MLR generates 650 quality jobs annually.
 These are positions without distinction of gender, ethnic origin, religion or political affiliation, being an opportunity for job development in the North Caribbean Coast.

 More than 80% of the workforce are young people from rural areas with access to training and technical qualification in agroforestry and production technologies.
 Many of the technical processes are led by young people trained in the company.